-Our Marlin-class vessels will be the most advanced, environmentally responsible vessels of their kind – reducing vessel sulfur emissions by 97 percent while providing safe, reliable cargo deliveries that keep communities moving.
+Our Marlin-class vessels are the most advanced, environmentally responsible vessels of their kind – reducing vessel sulfur emissions by 97 percent while providing safe, reliable cargo deliveries that keep communities moving.

-The first two Marlin-class vessels will be built at the General Dynamics NASSCO shipyard in San Diego.
-These American-made ships are scheduled to be delivered in late 2015 and early 2016, and will operate between Jacksonville, Florida and San Juan, Puerto Rico.
+The two Marlin-class vessels were built at the General Dynamics NASSCO shipyard in San Diego.
+These American-made ships were delivered in late 2015 and early 2016, and operate between Jacksonville, Florida and San Juan, Puerto Rico.

 This investment demonstrates our commitment to the people of Puerto Rico and our environment.
 These vessels mark a new age of shipping, using the best technology in the world.

-- Will sustain more than 600 American shipyard jobs
+- Sustained more than 600 American shipyard jobs during construction

 - Over $350 million capital commitment from TOTE

-- First Marlin ship expected to enter service in late 2015; second ship in early 2016
+- First Marlin ship entered service in late 2015; second ship in early 2016

 - Purpose-built for the Puerto Rico trade

-- Marlins will accommodate 2.5x more 53’ containers than current ships serving Puerto Rico
+- Marlins accommodate 2.5x more 53’ containers than current ships serving Puerto Rico

 - Bunker (fueling) in Jacksonville, Florida

-- General Dynamics NASSCO is constructing the Marlins at their shipyard in San Diego, CA
+- General Dynamics NASSCO constructed the Marlins at their shipyard in San Diego, CA

-- Daewoo Ship Engineering Company (DSEC) part of Daewoo Shipbuilding and Marine Engineering (DSME) is providing the vessel design
+- Daewoo Ship Engineering Company (DSEC) part of Daewoo Shipbuilding and Marine Engineering (DSME) provided the vessel design

 - TOTE is the launch customer of MAN‘s innovative ME-GI engine design